StephaneMoriceau/cloud-native-devops-workshop/springboot-sample/wercker.step.accs.md

 ![](images/wercker.step.accs/25.dashboard.png)

-On the Application Container Cloud console you have to see a new application called *springboot-accs-demo*.
+On the Application Container Cloud console you have to see a new application called *springbootAccsDemo* (Please note that the new application name in the following screen copy is different as it includes "-" characters.
+In this workshop script the "-" characters have been removed from the new application name as this is not supported anymore).
 Once the deployment is complete (no sand glass and the URL is enabled) click on the URL link to open the Spring Boot sample application.

 ![](images/wercker.step.accs/26.accs.console.png)